pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 ![](images/200/image200_50.png)

 22. Now let’s perform an update.
-On your “WS SALES - SALES_SRC” connection (SQL Developer) select “SRC_CUSTOMER” table
+On your “WS - SALES_SRC” connection (SQL Developer) select “SRC_CUSTOMER” table
 23. On the right panel, select “Data” tab and look for “Paul Brendt”, double click in his age

 ![](images/200/image200_51.png)